IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 Concretely this means:

 - Describe the module at the top of the header file.
 Optionally, add a brief description of functions and/or usage examples.
-If documenting a driver level module, include a link to the datasheet and mention relevant sections.
+If documenting a driver-level module, include a link to the datasheet and mention relevant sections.
 See [template files] in this repository for examples.
 - Document all externally visible constructs in the header files.
 Always comment